-In addition to seeking out undervalued common stocks, the Fund may also invest in a variety of other securities and use other value investing strategies, attempting to profit from value disparities in corporate reorganizations, including bankruptcies and liquidations, as well as other “special situations” where the portfolio managers believe that the recognition of value is not driven by broad moves in markets, but by specific corporate events.
+In addition to seeking out undervalued high quality common stocks, the Fund may also invest in a variety of other securities and use other value investing strategies, attempting to profit from value disparities in corporate reorganizations, including bankruptcies and liquidations, distressed debt instruments as well as other “special situations” where the portfolio managers believe that the recognition of value is not driven by broad moves in markets, but by specific corporate events.
 We may also, subject to limitations set forth in our Statement of Additional Information employ derivatives or other securities seeking to profit or hedge our overall portfolio.
 A full description of our strategies is set forth in our Prospectus and Statement of Additional Information.

 Unlike many investors, GoodHaven cannot be put in a simple style box.
-We prefer companies that grow, but will sometimes buy one whose revenues are shrinking.
+We primarily prefer companies that grow, but will sometimes buy one whose revenues are shrinking.
 We prefer to invest in common stocks, but will sometimes venture into other security types.
 And we prefer easily understandable businesses but sometimes buy those with more complicated financial statements.
 However the common theme in all our investments is that we are constantly trying to get much more than we give.